kivy/pyjnius/docs/source/installation.rst

 Installation for Windows
 ------------------------

-Python and pip must be installed and present in ``PATH`` environment variable.
+Python and pip must be installed and present in the ``PATH`` environment variable.

-1. Download and install JDK containing JRE:
+1. Download and install the JDK containing the JRE:

    http://www.oracle.com/technetwork/java/javase/downloads/index.html

-2. Edit your system and environment variables (use the appropriate Java bitness and version in paths):
+2. Edit your system and environment variables (use the appropriate Java bitness and version in the paths):

-    Add to `Environment Variables
+    Add to your `Environment Variables
     <https://en.wikipedia.org/wiki/Environment_variable>`_:

     * ``JAVA_HOME``: C:\\Program Files\\Java\\jdk1.7.0_79\\bin
     * ``PATH``: C:\\Program Files\\Java\\jdk1.7.0_79\\jre\\bin\\server
-      contains ``jvm.dll`` necessary for importing and using PyJNIus.
+      contains the ``jvm.dll`` necessary for importing and using PyJNIus.

       .. note::
          set PATH=%PATH%;C:\\Program Files\\Java\\jdk1.7.0_79\\jre\\bin\\server